rodrigoSaladoAnaya/prime-number-finder/README.md

 # prime-number-finder
-Java library that find the next closest prime number from any number given, without know previous information about the input number.
+Java library that find the next closest prime number from any number given, using odd composite numbers.

 ### Test with:
 ```java